 Selection criteria/additional information

-The applicants estimated capacity to complete the programme is the primary criterion for selection.
-Students who fulfill the special eligibility requirements are selected on the basis of their previous study results (grades on courses and Bachelor s degree essay), proficiency in English and letter of intent.
+The applicant's estimated capacity to complete the programme is the primary criterion for selection.
+Students who fulfil the special eligibility requirements are selected on the basis of their previous study results (grades on courses and Bachelor s degree essay), proficiency in English and letter of intent.

 There are no tuition fees for EU/EEA citizens.
 For non- EU/EEA citizens the tuition fee for this programme is SEK 100 000 per year.
 Details on tuition fees on the Lund University central website: lunduniversity.lu.se/international-admissions/bachelors-masters-studies/applying-for-studies/tuition-fees.